What to do with Christmas Hydrangeas

 - Some must have cool nights: Conversely, and this is a real kicker because it's counterintuitive to all that cold hardiness info, is that areas of zone 8 with hot nights can sap the life out of a grocery store hydrangea.
 Many of these guys are that finicky and they like cooler nights, like those found on Cape Cod (a great place to go to see fabulous hydrangeas, by-the-way, and they even have a Hydrangea Festival).

 - Time of year you plant out any and all potted grocery store hydrangea: Since we've got climate on the mind, this point follows.
 If you plant out your glorious grocery store find at the wrong time of year, no matter the cultivar, it will be met with certain disaster.
 If you've purchased your hydrangea from a grocery store in the autumn or winter, wait until the spring after all chance of frost has past.
 For me in Zone 8a, that's after April 15th.
 Remember that your potted hydrangea has lived the cold months pampered indoors and it will be zapped by the cold if you throw it to the elements like that.
 If you plant it out in spring as temperatures warm, you'll get it acclimated to the outdoors again, and it will harden off in the fall along with the rest of your cold-hardy outdoor plants as temperatures drop and daylight shortens.

 - Give it time: This hydrangea was tricked into flowering outside its typical time-frame.
-It may take a year or two to readjust to being a normal plant and flower again.
+It may take a year or two to rest, reset, and readjust to being a normal plant and flowering again.

 4 Tips on How not to plant your Christmas hydrangea in your yard or garden (an anti-list to that above):